 It’s worked every time and the kids have enjoyed each variation.
 My favourite however has to be the one with chocolate chips, particularly when warm with a little butter or dairy free spread.
 It’s also delicious with peanut butter spread on top.

-This is a great lunchbox filler as well.
 If you cut it into slices and freeze with a little bit of greaseproof paper between each slice (or freeze on a tray or an hour before transferring to a Tupperware box) you can just take out a slice as and when you need it.

 Sweet potato banana bread